 Can you believe that now is the time to put together your Christmas cards?
-Every time we get to this time of year, I wonder where the year has gone!
+Every time we get here, I wonder where the year has gone!
 I love getting all the reminders that it’s time to work on Christmas cards because I love giving and receiving them.
 The only problem is that Christmas cards aren’t always budget friendly.
 Check out my favorite tips on how to get the best deals on Christmas cards.

 When it comes to Christmas cards, I feel like I’ve done it all.
-Some years I’ve had professional photos printed on nice cards, a few years I made my own, and then I’ve skipped sending Christmas cards a few times too.
+Some years I’ve had professional photos printed on custom cards complete with custom return address labels, a few years I made my own, and then I’ve skipped sending Christmas cards a few times too.
 No matter how you do it, you can make it affordable to send Christmas cards.

 7 Ways to Save Money on Christmas Cards:

-1. Do an eCard or post on social media
+1. Skip the custom Christmas cards and opt for an eCard or post the perfect photo on social media

 The world is your oyster with this one.
 One search on Pinterest will give you a ton of ideas.
 Last year I printed these on my home printer.
+It feels nice to design and print your own card.
 Download the printable here.

 Groupon has lots of different deals for Christmas cards every year including deals from different stores and even Shutterfly.